mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 > SELECT jobname, status, description FROM codd.jobs;
 jobname                   |               status               |                                                                                                                             description
 --------------------------+------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 make-employee_id-a-bigint | run-complete-awaiting-finalization | Every row in table employee has now been updated and background jobs are no longer running.
-You can now call codd.synchronously_finalize_background_job to remove the triggers and accessory functions created to keep the rows up-to-date
+You can now add a migration calling codd.synchronously_finalize_background_job to remove the triggers and accessory functions created to keep the rows up-to-date
 ```

 The status will be `run-complete-awaiting-finalization`, and the description will lay it out more clearly what that means.
 Supposing every environment is showing us this same status, let's follow that description and create our second migration: